cloudfoundry/java-buildpack/docs/framework-dyna_trace_agent.md

 | Name | Description
 | ---- | -----------
 | `server` | The DynaTrace collector hostname to connect to.
 Use `host:port` format for a specific port number.
-| `profile` | (optional) The DynaTrace server profile this is associated with.
+| `profile` | (Optional) The DynaTrace server profile this is associated with.
 Uses `Monitoring` by default.

+**NOTE**

-**NOTE** Be sure to open an Application Security Group to your DynaTrace collector prior to starting your application:
+Be sure to open an Application Security Group to your DynaTrace collector prior to starting the application:
 ```
 $ cat security.json
    [